simpaticoder/simpatico/README.md

   ...
 }
 ```
 Invoke this script with `npm start`.

-At this point you can add/remove/modify ordinary website resources and they will be picked up and served by the server.
-Html and markdown are supported, along with the most common subresource types like css and various image formats.
+At this point you have a running simpatico server and can add/remove/modify files and they will be served.

-> **Note:** These instructions use `npm` however they are equally valid for `pnpm` and `yarn`.
+> **Note:** These installation instructions use `npm` however they are equally valid for `pnpm` and `yarn`.
 Other node-like runtimes like `bun` or `deno` may also work, but this is untested.
 Simpatico uses `node` and `pnpm` for its development.

-## Configuration
-The default configuration is sufficient for local testing and development.
-To
+Docs TODO:
+1. Explain TLS setup and maintenance
+2. Describe common use cases (regular webserver; blog; simple local codepen)
+3. Detailed documentation of all configuration options.